Carolyn Bourdeaux

 Carolyn Jordan Bourdeaux (born June 3, 1970) is an American politician and educator who served as the U.S. representative from Georgia's 7th congressional district from 2021 to 2023.
-A member of the Democratic Party, she was a professor at the Andrew Young School of Public Policy at Georgia State University from 2003 to 2021.
+A member of the Democratic Party, she was a professor at the Andrew Young School of Public Policy at Georgia State University from 2003 to 2021 and Director of the Georgia State Senate Budget and Evaluation Office from 2007 to 2010.

 In 2018, Bourdeaux ran for Georgia's 7th congressional district, coming within 433 votes of defeating the incumbent Republican, Rob Woodall, in the closest congressional race in that cycle.
 On February 7, 2019, Woodall announced he would retire at the end of his current term.
 That same day, Bourdeaux announced her intention to once again seek the seat.
 She won the 2020 election, defeating Republican Rich McCormick.

 On May 24, 2022, Bordeaux lost a redistricting race to fellow incumbent Lucy McBath in Georgia's 7th congressional district.
+In March 2025, the fiscally conservative nonpartisan advocacy group Concord Coalition announced Bordeaux as its new executive director.